monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 ### VERIFYING & IMPORTING SOMEONE ELSE'S PUBLIC KEY

 To demonstrate we're going to head over to getmonero.org.

-Click on the downloads tab and scroll down until you see the different files.
-At this point, download the file that suits you best, for me it's the linux version, if you’re using windows, grab the Installer version.
+Click on the downloads tab and then select "Monero CLI wallet".
+Next, download the file that suits you best, for me it's the 64-bit linux version.
-Now that it's downloaded we’ll need two bits of information.
+Now that it's downloaded we’ll need two more bits of information.

+Scroll down  the the "verify" subheading and click on the "Show hashes to verify your download" drop down menu.

-The first is located in the 'hashes.txt'.
+The first is located in the "hashes.txt".
+I'm going to right click and "save link as".
+Let's take a look at what we've got here.

 Hashes are unique identifiers that are generated from using a hashing algorithm.
 These algorithms use information about the file and because of that we can detect changes easily and quickly.
 We're interested in making sure that the hash of the file we have downloaded matches the hash contained in this file.

-I'm going to right click and 'save link as'.
-Let's take a look at what we've got here.

-You guessed it, this text file contains the hashes for each release, but if you look at the heading and footer, you will notice that this actually comes in the form of a signed message.
+If you look at the heading and footer, you will notice that this file actually comes in the form of a signed message.
 This is important, because now we can see if these hashes were signed by someone we know.

 The next piece of information we need is the public key for the person who supposedly signed these hashes.
 Which we can find via the getmonero site.